-In contrast with Paris and Antwerp, where ‘the Orient’ had been a theme for some time, Dutch art academies did not provide their students with black models to study, although Africans, such as the Ethiopian model Adolf Boutar, did pose at artists’ societies.
+In contrast with Paris and Antwerp, where ‘the Orient’ had been a theme for some time, Dutch art academies did not provide their students with black models to study, although the model Adolf Boutar, did pose at artists’ societies.
 Artists also began to observe and sketch black people in daily life: Isaac Israëls, for example, drew at least two pictures of a black woman and her child watching a show at the recently opened Carré Theatre in Amsterdam.

 Artists like Breitner took such sketches very seriously and submitted them to exhibitions.
 In 1888, for example, Breitner sent sketchbooks entitled Four frames with scribbles from the sketchbook to an exhibition organised by the De Nederlandse Etsclub (The Dutch Etching Club) in Amsterdam.
 He believed that the principle of expression, then highly valued, appeared to best advantage in these ‘scribbles’.
 It was important for artists in this period to display spontaneous, free expression.

 In Breitner’s study Boutar appears to be a warrior.
 In other sketches probably drawn from the same ‘pose’, the artist concentrated on the man’s profile and back as well.
 This study may even be the first step in the creation of the magnificent painting The usher (first picture)